 Place the meat in a large bowl and mix in the egg.

-Add the spices, salt, onion, garlic and crackers (or breadcrumbs) and mix well.
+Add the spices, salt, onion, garlic and breadcrumbs, and mix well.

-Use your hands to form the mixture into meatballs, approximately 2 inches.
+Use your hands to form the mixture into meatballs, approximately 2 inches diamater.

-Heat a skillet on mediu heat and put in the oil.
+Heat a skillet on medium heat and put in the oil.
 Brown the meatballs turning them , for 6-8 minutes.

 Place the meatballs in the crockpot, stirring gently into the sauce and cook for 6-8 hours.

-Serve over rice and beans with a spprinkling of cilantro (fresh coriander).
+Serve over rice and beans with a sprinkling of cilantro (fresh coriander).